nicksu100/puppet-openvpn/README.md

 ##Static Client Setup
  Static client configs can be implemented as below which would create 2 config files.
- - The $server_ip the server ip to route via
- - The $client_ip is the local IP
- - The $i_route any routes we want to publish

  ```
   $vpn_cc_ip             = "10.5.129"